zbalkan/zbalkan.github.io/_posts/2024-11-XX-rmm-detection.md

 ## Detecting RMM use with Wazuh

-Since the amazing [LOLBAS](https://lolbas-project.github.io/) project, many [similar projects](https://github.com/sheimo/awesome-lolbins-and-beyond) appeared and personally I don't think some of them are actually *Living Off the Land* by definition.
+Since the amazing [LOLBAS](https://lolbas-project.github.io/) project, many [similar projects](https://lolol.farm/) have appeared -though I don't think some of them are *Living Off the Land* by definition.
 However, some are useful anyway.
-The [LOLRMM](https://lolrmm.io/) is one of them, which allows writing prevention and detection controls for Remote Monitoring and Management (RMM) tools.
-RMM tools became a persistence method by the attackers [as of 2023](https://blog.nviso.eu/2024/07/18/hunting-for-remote-management-tools/).
-These tools are necessary while they are used as backdoors by attackers frequently.
-Therefore, LOLRMM is a great resource for securuty teams.
+The [LOLRMM](https://lolrmm.io/) is one of the useful *LOL\** projects, and it allows writing of prevention and detection controls for Remote Monitoring and Management (RMM) tools.
+RMM tools have become a persistence method used by the attackers [as of 2023](https://blog.nviso.eu/2024/07/18/hunting-for-remote-management-tools/), if not earlier.
+These tools are necessary and legitimate tools, especially for MSPs, while they are frequently used as backdoors by attackers.
+This makes LOLRMM is a great resource for security teams; a handcrafted list of RMMs with their detection methods, so you don't have to.

 <a href="https://lolrmm.io/" target="_blank"><img src="/assets/lolrmm.png" width="200" alt="LOLRMM.io"></a>

 First of all, please use WDAC and/or Applocker first, then write your detections.
-That's easier.
-Second, having all of the alerts would cause nothing but too much false positives.
-So, have a look at them and and fine tune for your environment.
+Second, having all of the alerts would cause nothing but a torrent of false positives.
+It means you need to fine-tune for your environment.

 <img src="/assets/wdac-wizard.png" width="600" alt="WDAC Wizard is your friend!">

 ### Understanding Sigma and Wazuh

-As a security professional, you most probably know [Sigma](https://github.com/SigmaHQ/sigma), the YAML-based detection format.
-Wazuh, on the other hand, does not have a Sigma reading capability or a well known translator.
-I once decided to write a Wazuh backend for [pySigma](https://github.com/SigmaHQ/pySigma), but it found its place in the stack of incompleted repositories of mine.
-For the very specific purpose of converting the LOLRMM's pre-built sigma rules, I crafted my own script to solve this one issue.
+If you are a security professional, you most probably know [Sigma](https://github.com/SigmaHQ/sigma), the YAML-based detection format.
+If not, I can briefly tell you that Sigma is a format for security related detections, and also the rules and tools ecosystem around it.
+Wazuh, the open source SIEM used by many, neither has a Sigma rule processing capability nor a well known [converter backend](https://sigmahq-pysigma.readthedocs.io/en/stable/Backends.html).
+I once decided to write a Wazuh backend for [pySigma](https://github.com/SigmaHQ/pySigma), but it found its place in my stack of incompleted repositories.
+For the very specific purpose of converting the LOLRMM's pre-built Sigma rules, I crafted a script to solve this issue.
 It solved the issue for me and probably for you.
 Before using the code, I want to mention the challenges in this process, and your part when using the script.

 ### The Conversion Process